-Only when it is decisive for determining whether the earlier mark is subject to the proof of use obligation is it for the opponent to claim a date that is later (e.g. when a provisional refusal has been lifted after these dates or if the designated country opted for a period even longer than 18 months for notifying a refusal based on an opposition pursuant to Article 5(2)(c) of the Protocol) and for the applicant or holder to claim a date that is earlier than these dates (e.g. when a Statement of Grant of Protection has been issued before these dates) and to provide the Office with conclusive documentation thereof.
+Only when it is decisive for determining whether the earlier mark is subject to the requirement to prove use can the opponent claim a date that is later than the one taken into account by the Office on its own motion (e.g. when the designated country opted for a period even longer than 18 months for notifying a refusal based on an opposition pursuant to Article 5(2)(c) of the Madrid Protocol, or when all the procedures concerning the protection of the mark before the designated Office have been completed subsequent to the issuing of the statement of grant of protection, pursuant to Rule 18ter(4) of the Regulations under the Protocol Relating to the Madrid Agreement).
+This is also true should the applicant or holder wish to claim a date that is earlier than these dates (e.g. the date following the expiry of the opposition period, where no opposition has been filed - see Article 16(3) of Directive (EU) 2015/2436).
+Conclusive evidence to support these claims must be submitted to the Office.